AscensionGameDev/Intersect-Documentation/dev/modify/conflicts.md

 # Dealing with Conflicts
 A merge conflict occurs when you try to merge branches where the same lines or sections of code have been modified.
-Unfortunately in these insances Git requires a little help to sort things out.
+Unfortunately in these instances Git requires a little help to sort things out.

 Whether you're working with pull requests or trying to merge branches locally you're eventually going to have to deal with a merge conflict.